hfurqan/meanreversion/README.md

 # meanreversion
 # takes into account closing price of stock
+# make data folder with file names for each symbol saved by its symbol name (/home/Desktop/Data/symbol_name.csv)
+# you need to add path to your data folder at line 31 (/home/Desktop/Data)
+# you need to add start and end date at line 50 & 51 respectively
+# you need to add symbol name
 # short term period = 5 days
 # long term period = 120 days
 # checks for current price gretaer than long term average